 Speaking and listening skills play a key role when children are exploring ideas, songs, stories and role play activities.
 Listening, understanding and responding are essential in our daily routines throughout all activities.
 Children can access free choice activities and initiate their own learning throughout the indoor and outdoor environment.
 As their knowledge and understanding increases through all areas of the Early Years Foundation Stage (EYFS) Curriculum, children are encouraged to develop their imaginations and become independent learners

-Many activities focus on reading, mark making skills to develop into writing, maths and phonic knowledge through the Letters and Sounds programme.
+Many activities focus on reading, mark making skills to develop into writing, maths and phonic knowledge through the Little Wandle programme.
 Our first theme at the beginning of the academic year will be ‘All about me’ so we can learn about each other and what is special about ourselves and our peers.

 Early Years is very much a part of the whole school and the children take part in (whole) school assemblies, visits to the Church, trips and social events.

 Monitoring, assessment, evaluation, observations and record keeping will be ongoing and reviewed regularly to ensure that each child is making progress towards achieving the Early Learning Goals and is ready to enter statutory education and commence the National Curriculum.
-Evaluation of the children’s work and development will be made in and out of the classroom to assess outcomes and progress; samples of work will be taken; children will be talked to in order to find out what they know, understand and can do.
-The results will be checked against planning and the early learning goals and it will be finalised through observing the child to see if they are emerging, exceeding or expecting.
+Evaluation of the children’s work and development will be made in and out of the classroom to assess outcomes and progress; samples of work will be taken; discussions with children will enable staff to find out what they know, understand and can do.
+The results will be checked against planning and the early learning goals and it will be finalised through observing the child to see if they are on track or not on track.
 This allows individual children to be identified for additional support.
 Parents will be informed on a regular basis of the progress of their child through written or oral feedback.
-All staff within the EYFS class will have access to Tapestry and Classroom Monitor which they will use to observe and assess the children.
+All staff within the EYFS class will have access to Tapestry which they will use to observe and assess the children.
 Observations and assessments will be used to plan and cater for individual needs.